 Keep people away from operating mechanism and pinch hazard areas during use.
 Failure to do so could cause injury.

-Press and Hold the DOWN arrow on the electric couch switch (located on cabinet wall ahead of the couch) until couch is fully extended, then release.
+Press and Hold the "Sofa Down" switch (located on cabinet wall ahead of the couch) until couch is fully extended, then release.